Motsepe-Jr/bafoGPT/README.md

 ## Overview

 Presenting BafoGPT-2-2B-base and BafoGPT-2-2B-it, open-source Zulu language models derived from the Gemma-2-2b architecture.
 These models underwent continuous pre-training on approximately 200 million tokens over 36 hours using 4 L40 GPUs.
-With a budget of under R10,000, they deliver performance comparable to models that typically require millions of dollars to train from scratch.
+With a budget of under R10_000, we aimed to achieve performance comparable to models that typically require millions of dollars to train from scratch.

 Licensed under the permissive Gemma-2 and Apache 2.0 licenses, these models support both commercial use and further innovation.
 BafoGPT-2-2B-base is designed for both IsiZulu and English languages, promoting research and innovation in African AI development.
 I hope this work inspires further contributions and advancements in this space.

 ## News